 One key factor for many companies looking to implement digital transformation is to create shared accountability that is driven throughout functions.
 With shared accountability, it is possible to reduce the costs typically associated with digital transformation because businesses are reducing the number of redundant initiatives needed across functions and business units.
 This leads to a reduction in the multiplication of technologies or people.
 Many companies choose to create a manual that outlines how to avoid redundant activities – and it may also be possible for them to carry out corporate-wide investments that are not feasible for individual functions.
 In addition, missing skills are the biggest barrier towards making digital transformation work.
 With shared accountability, it is possible to get the right people in place and allow them to work closely with others to coevolve.

 Digital transformations tend to involve a complex structure of stakeholders.
 To address this complexity, establishing an actual formal framework for digital transformation in an organization could address the underlying program issues.
-For example, a steering committee can aim to answer questions such as how to prioritise certain digital initiatives, how to allocate resources, and what rules need to be adopted to ensure the consumer experience is always consistent.
+For example, a steering committee can aim to answer questions such as how to prioritize certain digital initiatives, how to allocate resources, and what rules need to be adopted to ensure the consumer experience is always consistent.
 A technology and process committee is needed to focus on emerging technologies and support the transformation committee, and needs to be carefully reviewed before and during the process.

-New roles and accountabilities
+New Roles and Accountabilities

 Another aspect to digital governance is to establish specific leaders who will lead certain digital aspects of the business.
 For example, a chief digital officer may take responsibility for the web, social media, mobile and e-commerce overall, while there may be individual managers within each of these competencies with a narrower focus and specific roles.